tonikazic/chloe/README.md

 # maize
 #
-# code for our crop management system for our maize research, preparing for public release
+# code for chloe, the crop management system for our maize research.
+Preparing for public release
 #
-# Kazic, 4.11.2018
+# Kazic, 10.11.2018